sergio94al/AutoQML-Quantum-Inspired-Kernels-by-Using-Genetic-Algorithms-for-Grayscale-images/README.md

   <img src="https://github.com/sergio94al/AutoQML-Quantum-Inspired-Kernels-by-Using-Genetic-Algorithms-for-Grayscale-images/blob/main/fitness_function.png" width="600" height="350">
 </p>

+Individuals are evaluated in the **evaluation function or *fitness***.
+The output of this function will determine whether the individual is accurate for the given problem or not.
+In the proposed technique, the **binary strings are converted into quantum circuits** which will act as feature maps into QSVM.
+Firstly, the classifier is fitted with training set and then we make predictions over test set (data not previously seen by the model) **-seeking generalization power-**, getting the objective of the fitness function.
+At the same time, we calculate the number of gates penalizing doubly the entangling operators due to a higher computational cost.
+We calculate a metric -Weight Control- in order to find a **balance between both metrics**, the accuracy and the reduction of number of gates.
+It is important since a high weight on the reducing circuit size objetive can lead less accuracy because of information loss.

 #### 3.2.1 PCA Approach
 One of the proposed approaches is PCA.
 In this case, the first six bits of the individual are taken and used to determine the number of components.
 This number, after apply the transformations is the number of variables to be embedded in the rotation operators of the circuit.
 As it has been commented, the maximum individual size is calculated as M × N × 7.
 In this approach, seven more bits are added to the individual to be used as the number of components in order to maintain the same chain size of the quantum circuit.
 In this case, the string length is calculated as M × N × 7 + 7.
 The first six bits are used only to ensure a fair comparison with the other approximation methods, leaving the bit number seven of the individual unused.
 However, more bits could be used in this dimensionality reduction method encoding.
 The number of features is limited to 6 bits, resulting in a maximum of 64 dimensions, as $2^6$.